andrew/ultimate-awesome/README.md

 - [awesome-version-managers](https://github.com/bernardoduarte/awesome-version-managers) - A curated list of awesome Version Managers.
 - [awesome-static-hosting-and-cms](https://github.com/b-long/awesome-static-hosting-and-cms) - A collection of awesome static hosting & CMS providers.
 - [awesome-devtools](https://github.com/devtoolsd/awesome-devtools) - A curated list of awesome developer tools and services — from cloud platforms and IDEs to AI-powered coding assistants and productivity utilities.
+- [awesome-italian-public-datasets](https://github.com/italia/awesome-italian-public-datasets) - A selection of interesting Open dataset from the Italian Public Administration and Civic Data use cases.
+- [awesome-folding](https://github.com/lurk-lab/awesome-folding) - A curated list of zero-knowledge folding schemes.
 - [awesome-cyber-security](https://github.com/okhosting/awesome-cyber-security) - A curated list of cyber security resources and tools.
 - [awesome-gpt4](https://github.com/taranjeet/awesome-gpt4) - Curated list of awesome resources, use cases and demos for GPT-4.
 - [awesome-react-native](https://github.com/wabg/awesome-react-native) - React Native 学习资源精选仓库(汇聚知识，分享精华).